 What are mosquitoes?

 There are over 3,000 species of mosquitoes in the world and 170 of them in the United States.
-The most common species of mosquito is the common house mosquito.
+The most common species of mosquito in Oklahoma is the common house mosquito.

 Mosquitoes vary in color but are primarily gray with different colored scales such as green or iridescent blue.
 You can further identify this pest thanks to its two wings, antennae, slender body, and long legs.
 On average, their bodies only grow to about three-eighths of an inch in length, but different feeding levels can influence a mosquito's size.

 The short answer is a resounding yes.
 Most of the time, mosquito bites just result in an itchy welt that fades in time.
 However, mosquitoes can transmit a range of diseases such as the West Nile virus and several encephalitis diseases.

 Other diseases caused by mosquitoes include yellow fever and malaria.
 Lately, chikungunya has become more of a concern thanks to it appearing in Caribbean countries.

 According to the CDC, over a million people die each year due to mosquito-transmitted diseases.